PrabhudevBengaluruKumar/Denoising-of-Heart-Beats-using-DL/README.md

 ## Wiki
 The Wiki contains a page titled "Meetings," where discussions from each meeting are noted.
 This helps in tracking the project's progress and maintaining a record of decision-making processes.

+## Reference
+The model used during this thesis work is LU-Net from https://github.com/ShamsNafisaAli/LU-Net-Heart-Sound-Denoising-